improving-minnesota/react-redux-workshop/labs/content/labs/04-redux.md

 &nbsp;

 ### Create the Employee Actions

+* Redux Thunk typically works this way:
+  - A trigger (usually user activity, but could be an expiring timer, etc) will execute an asynchronous method
+  - The method will execute whatever logic is necessary to complete the activity flow (getting data, updating data, etc).
+Typically this involves making Rest service calls.
+  - Any results of the activity that the application state must respond to (changing values in Redux State) are communicated by dispatching an action.
+A single asynchronous method may generate 0 to many actions.
+  - A common pattern is for an action will be dispatched when a service call is starting so a loading indicator can be activated and when the service call completes (either successfully or unsuccessfully) so the indicator can be stopped
+  - In our examples here we're only dispatching actions at the end of each activity to inform the application when new data has been retrieved - to retain simplicity we aren't using loading indicators so we dispense with those actions

 * Now open **src/actions/EmployeeActionCreator.js** so we can create the actions.
 * We'll import the types we just created, and the [Axios](https://github.com/mzabriskie/axios) library to handle our http requests.